kossnocorp/superstate/README.md

 ---

-To send an event with a condition, use the `send` method:
+To send an event with a condition, use the `send` object:

 ```ts
 const pc = pcState.host();